UCL academics from a variety of perspectives reflect on the results of the US Election. Continue reading European Reflections on the US Elections

 A joint statement by Piet Eeckhout (UCL), R. Daniel Kelemen (Rutgers University), Federico Fabbrini (Dublin City University), Laurent Pech, (Middlesex University) and Renata Uitz (Central European University) defending the EU legal order.
 The statement, originally published on Verfassungsblog, was published in multiple languages in major newspapers across Europe: The Irish Times (Ireland) El País (Spain) Jutarnji (Croatia) Sole 24 Ore (Italy) – print only Rzeczpospolita … Continue reading National Courts Cannot Override CJEU Judgments

 In light of the recently published EU negotiating directives, Prof. Piet Eeckhout, Dean of UCL Laws and Academic Director of the UCL European Institute, argues that the EU’s demand for UK alignment with EU standards could prove problematic, as the EU itself expects the right to regulate and change its standards over time.
 Should the UK not be afforded this right?
-There is a tension … Continue reading Brexit: can regulatory autonomy and level playing field be reconciled?
+Continue reading Brexit: can regulatory autonomy and level playing field be reconciled?

 Piet Eeckhout, Dean of UCL Laws and Academic Director of the UCL European Institute, argues that the Government’s plans to enshrine in law that the transition period can’t be extended could be both legally and politically problematic.
 The government is proposing to add a new clause to the Withdrawal Agreement Bill which will exclude an extension of the transition period.
 This would enshrine in UK … Continue reading The EU should be concerned about the UK’s plans to rule out an extension to the transition period